How to Plant and Grow Fruiting Pear Trees

 Good sanitation is the best way to prevent leaf spot, especially by keeping dead leaves raked up and decaying fruit collected and placed in the compost.

-If it’s too late for prevention, a fungicide spray routine is the best solution for leaf spot.
-Start as the leaves start forming in spring and keep up the regimen through midsummer.
+If it’s too late for prevention, a fungicide spray routine is the best solution.
+Start as the leaves start forming in spring and keep up through midsummer.

 You may need to rotate your fungicides to avoid potential resistance.